The Chronology of Revelation

 resurrection

-Thrones will be granted to those—I believe saints glorified at the primary Rapture event, plus at subsequent resurrection and catching-up events—who are given authority to judge, rule, and reign with Christ for 1,000 years (Revelation 20:4ad,6b).
+Thrones will be granted to those—I believe saints glorified at the primary Rapture event, plus at other possible resurrection and catching-up events—who are given authority to judge, rule, and reign with Christ for 1,000 years (Revelation 20:4ad,6b).
 It has been shown that “a great multitude that no one could count” will be seen in heaven (7:9), prior to the opening of the Seventh Seal (8:1).
 They are described as having “come out of the great tribulation” (7:14b).

 millennial Temple and Holy Mountain

 Ezekiel provided a lengthy description of the Lord’s Temple (Ezekiel 40:5–43:27), which will be present during the Millennium.
-(This is not the same as the Third Temple, constructed during the 70th Week, which John was told to measure in Revelation 11:1).
-On the day that Jesus returns, He will travel from Bozrah (Isaiah 63:1a) to Jerusalem and stand on the Mount of Olives, which will rise up to become a high mountain with a valley between the northern and southern halves (Zechariah 14:4).
-Atop the mountain, the millennial Temple will set (or hover), straddling the chasm in the middle and facing east (Isaiah 2:2; Ezekiel 40:2, 47:1a).
+On the day that Jesus returns, He will travel from Bozrah (Isaiah 63:1a) to Jerusalem and will stand on the Mount of Olives, which will rise up to become a high mountain with a valley between the northern and southern halves (Zechariah 14:4).
+Jesus will be installed as King atop this holy hill or mountain (Psalm 2:6, 48:1), where all will come to worship Him (Isaiah 27:13; Zechariah 14:16).

 And in that day a great trumpet will sound.
 Those who were perishing in Assyria and those who were exiled in Egypt will come and worship the LORD on the holy mountain in Jerusalem (Isaiah 27:13).